Kacper1263/pangolin-watchdog/README.md

 ## Quick Start with Docker

-The application is available as a pre-built Docker image on Docker Hub: `kacper1263/pangolin-watchdog:v1.0` (replace with the current version)
+The application is available as a pre-built Docker image on Docker Hub: https://hub.docker.com/r/kacper1263/pangolin-watchdog

 ### 1. Create docker-compose.yml